 We all have our guilty pleasures.
 But if smoking is one of those, then it’s vital to quit to improve diabetes control and general health.
 Smoking puts strain on the blood vessels (along with numerous additional hazardous effects on the body), a strain that those with diabetes don’t need.

 Or, maybe your vice is an infatuation with fast-food, or an over-consumption of coffee.
 Try quitting, and see how your body thanks you!

 If you happen to feel like you’re not in control, try looking at which areas you could feel more in control of.
 This is particularly the case for people who may have grown up with diabetes.

 Instead of letting your parent or loved one tell you when to check your blood glucose, have enough confidence in yourself to know that you can do it!
-You can try Hedia if you want more control – with its own reminders for regulating blood glucose.
+You can try Hedia’s diabetes tracker to help get control of the different areas of diabetes self-management.

 Of course, everybody needs help, especially when it comes from those who care for your well-being.
 But it may feel empowering to take control of one small aspect that you didn’t feel confident in before.
 Equally, if you feel overwhelmed, don’t be afraid to ask a loved one for more help.
 The key is finding a balance.

 Establishing a habit will mean diabetes management feeling like less of a chore and more like second nature.
 Making habits is hard, but after about a month of doing something – even just a small something – an action will start to stick!